-Music for All’s parent/booster training and advocacy programs and resources are key elements in Music for All’s vision to be a catalyst to ensure that every child across America has opportunity and access to participate in music making in his or her scholastic environment.
+The Parent/Booster Institute is coordinated by one of the nation’s leading scholars and advocates for modeling and empowering parent/booster program success.
+Music for All’s parent/booster training and advocacy programs and resources are key elements in Music for All’s vision to be a catalyst to ensure that every child across America has the opportunity and access to participate in music making in his or her scholastic environment.
 Providing the necessary tools to encourage parent/booster participation and to strengthen engagement in their child’s programs and community’s success are the goals of the Music for All Parent/Booster Institute.
-The Parent/Booster Institute is coordinated by David Vandewalker, one of the nation’s leading scholars and advocates for modeling and empowering parent/booster program success.

 Who should attend?

-Friday and Saturday, July 1-2, 2016 (Plan to arrive by 8:30 a.m. or choose to come a day earlier to network, experience the evening concert and portions of the student camp.
+Friday, June 28, 2019 (Plan to arrive by 8:30 a.m. or choose to come a day earlier to network, experience the evening concert and portions of the student camp.
 Sessions will end at 5:00 p.m.
-Pricing includes meals, concerts and activities through end of the student Symposium – 3:00 p.m.
+Pricing includes meals, concerts, and activities through the end of the student Symposium – 3:00 p.m.
 Saturday)

-$119/person (pricing includes tuition, the Booster Institute Work (and resource) Book, four meals – from lunch on Friday through Family Day Picnic on Saturday, admission to the Thursday evening feature concert, and special Director Viewing seating to Friday’s DCI-Central Indiana show, featuring the 2013 DCI World Champion Carolina Crown – MFA’s Summer Symposium Corps in Residence.
+The price is $119 per person or $99 per person if four or more register from one school.
+Pricing includes tuition, the Booster Institute Work (and resource) Book, four meals – from lunch on Friday through Family Day Picnic on Saturday, admission to the Thursday evening feature concert, and special Director Viewing seating to Friday’s DCI-Central Indiana show.

 More about the Parent/Booster Institute: